 The pandemic has been a technological catalyst.
-It has caused change on a greater scale and at a faster pace than any firm's planned IT strategy or any regulatory initiative.
+It has caused change on a greater scale and at a faster pace than any firm’s planned IT strategy or any regulatory initiative.
 Initial lockdown measures to manage the pandemic caused years of change to take place in months, as firms moved to, and continue to operate, large-scale remote working.
+Some firms were better placed to handle this rapid increase in use of technology and digitalisation of services and delivery, others less so.
 Disruption by new technologies became more palatable during the pandemic, resulting in faster adoption and progress, but introducing risks that will outlast the pandemic and its after-effects.
-Regulators are keen to adjust regulation to enable moves to digital finance, in all its forms, and to manage the risks.

 The pandemic also saw greater cooperation between industry and regulators to help consumers.
 And it has provided added impetus to governments’ and regulators’ plans to encourage moves towards digital finance, including digital currencies, and to adjust laws and regulations to reflect these new forms of finance and the widening use of technology.
 This paper touches on a number of key themes in the growing stream of outputs from policymakers and regulators.

 Developments in digital finance could transform how consumers and businesses make payments and raise finance and could assist economic recovery.
 Regulators recognise the benefits of new technologies and the digital society but are concerned about new and heightened risks.
 They are seeking to encourage market entry by new types of firms and technological tools – BigTech and FinTech – but are conscious of the need to redefine the regulatory perimeter and to avoid an unlevel regulatory playing field.
 They are concerned about the size and scale of infrastructure providers and the potential implications for competition and resilience.